justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **Local leaders** (city councils, village elders) can call up their own local militias for immediate defense of their settlement, but cannot compel other settlements to join them or march beyond their own territory without royal authorization.

 In practice, calling up the full army is rare and politically difficult.
 It disrupts the agricultural cycle, requires settlements to provide soldiers they need for their own protection, and triggers debates about who pays for the campaign.
-The last full call-up was during the religious tensions of the Second Era over 4,000 years ago.
+The last genuine full mobilization was during the War of Five Kingdoms in the First Era.
+During the Second Era religious tensions, Lenthir prepared for mobilization but the Covenant was established before troops were actually called up, making it the largest near-mobilization in recent history.

 **How are the ranks filled in times of need?**